Skip to main content

 Young women are mandated to participate in the recruitment for the new queen of King Ahasueras.

-Esther 2:8, "So it came to pass, when the king's commandment and his decree was heard, and when many maidens were gathered together unto Shushan the palace, to the custody of Hegai, that Esther was brought also unto the king's house, to the custody of Hegai, keeper of the women."
+"So it came to pass, when the king's commandment and his decree was heard, and when many maidens were gathered together unto Shushan the palace, to the custody of Hegai, that Esther was brought also unto the king's house, to the custody of Hegai, keeper of the women."
+(Esther 2:8)

 The keyword here is: "when many maidens were gathered together unto Shushan the palace, to the custody of Hegai, that Esther was brought also unto the king's house".